 How Often Should You Use The Ordinary AHA 30% + BHA 2% Peeling Solution?

 The Ordinary suggests using this peel 2x a week at most.
-So if you are wondering if you can you use it 2 days in a row?
-No, due to the high concentration of free acids in the peel.
+So if you are wondering if you can use it 2 days in a row, the answer is no, due to the high concentration of free acids in the peel.